 That guy must have landed.
 We have lost sight of him.
 The helicopter then got a call to go to an incident in Blanchardstown, in west Dublin, and that ended the transmission.

 The contact's claim was fascinating, but some sort of support, if not verification, was needed.

-Given the accuracy of data supplied by the contact before and since this incident, and the fact that the Howth area had seen repeated UAP activity in the past, this event merited further enquiries.
+Given the accuracy of data supplied by the contact before and since this incident, and the fact that the Howth area had seen repeated UFO activity in the past, this event merited further enquiries.
 Here was an incident which, if true, occurred in controlled airspace on the approach to Dublin Airport.
 The presence of an unknown, hovering craft in this area would be of some concern to air traffic controllers, which it was, as they tasked a law enforcement aircraft with investigating it.

 However, the safety of other aircraft coming into the area would not have been the sole consideration.
-There would have been, indeed should have been, others.
+There would have been, should have been, others.